lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 function transferOwnership(address newPendingOwner) external;
 ```

-This function is part of the [LSP14] specification, with additional requirements as follows:
+This function is part of the [LSP14-Ownable2Step] specification, with additional requirements as follows:

 - MUST allow the owner to call the function.

-- If the caller is not the owner, the function MUST call the [`lsp20VerifyCall(..)`](./LSP-20-CallVerification.md#lsp20verifycall) function on the [owner](#owner) as per the [LSP20-CallVerification] specification.
+- If the caller is not the owner, the function MUST call the [`lsp20VerifyCall(..)`] function on the [owner](#owner) as per the [LSP20-CallVerification] specification.

   The function MUST be called **before the execution of the transferOwnership logic**, passing the caller, value sent to the function, and the data sent (function selector + arguments + extra calldata) as parameters.

-  The function should only continue executing if the `lsp20VerifyCall(..)` function returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, otherwise MUST revert.
+  The function SHOULD only continue executing if the `lsp20VerifyCall(..)` function returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, otherwise MUST revert.

-- If the `lsp20VerifyCall(..)` function is called and returns bytes4 where the first bytes3 match the first bytes3 of the lsp20VerifyCall selector, and the last byte is strictly `0x01`, the function MUST call the [`lsp20VerifyCallResult(..)`](./LSP-20-CallVerification.md#lsp20verifycallresult) function on the [owner](#owner) as per the [LSP20-CallVerification] specification.
+- If the `lsp20VerifyCall(..)` function is called and returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, and the last byte is strictly `0x01`, the function MUST call the [`lsp20VerifyCallResult(..)`] function on the [owner](#owner) as per the [LSP20-CallVerification] specification.

   The function MUST be called **after the execution of the transferOwnership logic**, passing the hash of the caller, value sent, and data sent concatenated, and the result of the `transferOwnership(..)` function represented by empty bytes as a second parameter.